-In Basel III, the Basel Committee on Banking Supervision ("Basel Committee") introduced significant changes to the Basel II framework, including, amongst others:
+In Basel III, the BCBS introduced significant changes to the Basel II framework, including, amongst others:

 Capital

 The quality, consistency and transparency of the capital base levels are increased.
 In the new framework, the regulatory deductions should mainly be applied to the common equity component of the capital base.
 Further, to be eligible as Tier I and Tier II capital, instruments need to meet more stringent requirements than were applied under Basel II.